gildas/git-credential-bitbucket/README.md

 ### Binaries

-Download the binary for your platforl from the [releases](https://github.com/gildas/git-credential-bitbucket/releases) page.
+Download the binary for your platform from the [releases](https://github.com/gildas/git-credential-bitbucket/releases) page.

-and copy the executable in a folder that belongs to your `PATH`.
+Unzip it and copy the executable in a folder that belongs to your `PATH`.

 ### Source